 When booking accommodations, search for lodging with a gym included or close by.
 On my trip to DC in January, I dedicated at least 30 minutes for gym time.
 The time goes quick and your body will thank you in the long run.

 I LOVE the pool.
-Everyone isn’t a swimmer, but if you know how use the pool.
+Everyone isn’t a swimmer, but if you know how to swim, use the pool.
 It’s a great exercise for the mornings or relaxing after a long day of walking around.
 Being that it was steps away from my room, I definitely took advantage of pool time to cool off from the hot sun in Curaçao.

 This is another option I haven’t used, but my friends suggested I do biking on a future vacation.
 There are city or park bike rentals in most major towns or you can sign up for a traditional bike tour.
 Learning about the city, have fun bike riding AND burn calories?
 Why not?